crate/cratedb-guide/docs/feature/search/geo/index.md

 **Getting Started with Geospatial Data in CrateDB**

 Discover how to effortlessly create a table and seamlessly import weather data into CrateDB in this video.
-Witness the power of CrateDB's time-series query capabilities in action with a weather dataset, showcasing the dynamic schema flexibility.
+Witness the power of CrateDB's time series query capabilities in action with a weather dataset, showcasing the dynamic schema flexibility.

-[CrateDB: Querying Multi-Model Heterogeneous Time-Series Data with SQL]
+[CrateDB: Querying Multi-Model Heterogeneous Time Series Data with SQL]

 Dive deeper into CrateDB's multi-modal features with demonstrations on handling JSON, geospatial data, and conducting full-text searches.